Stravaig-Projects/Stravaig.Extensions.Logging.Diagnostics/release-notes/wip-release-notes.md

 - #179: Update github pages pipeline.
 - #181: Add support for .NET 9.0.
 - #183: Update github action workflow to separate the build and deploy stages.
+- #185: Add package readme to the XUnit extensions package

 ### Dependencies